Notice to Bidders of Terms and Conditions

 - CANCELLATION OF SALE - If the Tax Collector determines that there has been an error in preparing a particular property for sale, Tax Collector must cancel the sale.
 The successful bidder will be returned the full bid amount plus any interest earned by the county on the amount of the bid.

-- DEED - Real property is conveyed by virtue of a deed transferring whatever interest Spartanburg County has to convey.
+- DEED/BILL OF SALE - Real property is conveyed by virtue of a tax deed transferring whatever interest Spartanburg County has to convey.
+Mobile home purchasers will be issued a bill of sale.

 - DEED PREP-COST - At the end of the redemption period, the Tax Collector's Office will notify successful bidders the cost required to file the deed should the defaulting taxpayer not redeem the property.
 At that time, you will be mailed a letter informing you of the amount due (amount due will include recording fees, deed stamps, deed preparation and any additional taxes due).
 You will have ten days to respond.